gogins/csound-extended/WebAssembly/README.md

 The `csound_loader.js` script is provided as a convenient method of detecting and using available implementations of Csound that run in HTML5 environments.

+## Building

+See the main README.md of csound-extended for build instructions.